 A client asked me the other day what the difference was between a psychiatrist, psychologist and me, a counsellor.

-I answered that a psychiatrist is interested in the medical model and is the only one, apart from a GP, who can prescribe drugs.
-A psychologist works by seeing if you fit into a diagnostic ‘box’ and then working you as if they were working from an agenda.
-A counsellor works in a holistic manner, within the agenda of the person who walks into the room, and in a tailor-made fashion.
+A counsellor like me works in a more holistic manner, within the agenda of the person who walks into the room, and in a tailor-made fashion.
 Both psychiatrists and psychologists are only likely to see you once a month, whereas a counsellor will probably be able to see you more often than that.
 Also, you don’t get a Medicare rebate with counsellors whereas you do with psychiatrists and psychologists.
 As counselling does not have access to mental health plans or private health rebates, you can be certain that your sessions remain completely confidential.
 No one need know about your consultations other than me, if that is important to you.

-This Medicare rebate stuff is important.
-If you see your GP and get a Mental Health Treatment Plan, you can see a psychologist a maximum of six times, after which you either get another four sessions or you have to pay the psychologist the full $200+ fee per session.
+If you see your GP and get a Mental Health Treatment Plan, you can see a psychologist (or social worker) a maximum of six times, after which you either get another four sessions or you have to pay the psychologist the full $200+ fee per session.
 As it is, you will likely have to pay a gap between what Medicare pays the psychologist and what the psychologist charges; this is usually around $100-150 per session.
 I charge $80 per session, and I can almost guarantee that I can see you before a psychiatrist or clinical psychologist can find time in their calendar.

 |‘Problem detective’||‘Solution detective’|

 |Looks for ‘clues’ that will reveal deeper problems and diagnoses||Looks for ‘clues’ that reveal hidden strengths and positive possibilities|

 |Tries to understand fixed problem patterns in the client’s life||Tries to understand how positive change occurs in the client’s life|

 |Elicits detailed descriptions of problems and unwanted pasts||Elicits detailed descriptions of goals and preferred futures|